flatironinstitute/figpack/docs/index.md

 ## Overview

 figpack enables you to create interactive data visualizations that can be displayed in a web browser and optionally shared online.
-The package focuses on timeseries data visualization with support for complex, nested layouts.
+The package focuses on scientific data visualization with support for complex, nested layouts.

 ### Key Features